jjescandor/data_structures_and_algorithms/sorting/quick/README.md

-# Blog Notes: Quick Sort / Find maximum valued of linked list and binary search tree
+# Blog Notes: Quick Sort / Find maximum value of linked list and binary search tree

 ##  Challenge Summary
 In your blog article, visually show the output of processing this input array: